Ccccraz/PsychoUnity/README.md

 </div>

-## Dependences
+## Introduction

-- Unity 2022.3
-- `ProjectSettings/Player/Configuration/Scripting Runtime Verion` set to .NET 4.x Equivalent.
+PsychoUnity is a Unity-based development framework that has been created to enable scientists to easily design and implement behavioral experiments using the Unity engine.
+Utilizing a robust contemporary game engine, the creation of 3D visual stimuli becomes an effortless and intuitive process.
+Moreover, integrating gravity, collisions, and other prevalent physical phenomena from the real world into your experimental design is effortlessly achievable.

-## Getting Started
+## Quick Start
-### Install

-You can install PsychoUnity via git URL.
+PsychoUnity can be installed through the Unity Package Manager using a Git URL.
 You just need to add `https://github.com/Ccccraz/PsychoUnity.git?path=Assets/Plugins/PsychoUnity` to Package Manager.

 ![](https://i.imgur.com/cV3iog6.png)